Louisville Justice Administration Schools

 Students looking for justice administration education in Louisville, KY, can find programs at the undergraduate and graduate levels.
 Read about the focus areas and coursework at three schools located within 15 minutes of the central part of the city.
 Also take a look at the table of statistics for additional areas of comparison among the colleges.

-- Jefferson Community and Technical College, located around two miles from downtown Louisville, offers a criminal justice associate's degree program with specialization options like corrections, law enforcement and loss prevention.
+- Jefferson Community and Technical College, located directly in Louisville, offers a criminal justice associate's degree program with specialization options like corrections, law enforcement and loss prevention.

 - Bellarmine University has a bachelor's-level program available in criminal justice studies.
-The campus is about five miles from Louisville's downtown area.
+The campus is about four miles from Louisville's downtown area.

-- Situated about four miles from the center of the city, the University of Louisville has bachelor's, master's and doctoral degrees in criminal justice.
+- Situated about 4.5 miles from the center of the city, the University of Louisville has bachelor's, master's and doctoral degrees in criminal justice.

 Comparison of Schools